Nesousx/masoopy-web/content/posts/2021-02-11-THM-Alfred.md

 Our various scans and manually browsing confirmed that we are up against a `Windows machine` running `Jenkins`.

 While our extra scans our running, we can search if any known vulnerability applies to the services we found.
-For this, I recommand using `searchsploit` if you want to stay in the CLI, or search engines for a more graphial approach.
+For this, I recommend using `searchsploit` if you want to stay in the CLI, or search engines for a more graphical approach.

 Unfortunately, we don't find anything relevant nor obvious.
 Let's see how we can attack this box.

 ## Exploitation

 Since we haven't found anything huge, we'll try to login to the admin panel using default and / or well known credentials.
-This is a brutefore attack!
+This is a brute force attack!

 It happens, that we are lucky, some lazy admin used `admin` // `admin` as credentials!
 It was my first try, I didn't even had to fire `Burp Intruder`, great!